 Take Precautions With Public Displays of Affection

 We know you want to be able to grab your date’s hand and walk together during the Pride parade or sneak a peek during the fireworks.
-However, even in LGBTQ-friendly destinations, gay and lesbian travelers may face harassment or worse for being affectionate in the streets.
+However, even in LGBTQ-friendly destinations, gay and lesbian travelers may face harassment for being affectionate in the streets.

 Gauge Your Surroundings

-However, if an area is conservative, including a place that is welcoming to the LGBTQ community in general, it is best to be conservative with the public displays of affection.
+However, if an area is conservative, including a place that is welcoming to the LGBTQ community in general, it is best to be conservative with public displays of affection.
 I have learned to follow my intuition if something doesn’t feel right.

 Be Strategic About Outness

 Being in Pride rallies in other countries can be a liberating experience as one has to be in queer crowds in specific areas.
-But remember: that fantastic outfit you chose for Pride could earn you a few glances or a few slurs back at the hotel or on the plane.
+But remember: that fantastic outfit you chose for Pride could earn you a few glances or slurs back at the hotel or on the plane.

 Packing Considerations